hydephp/develop/docs/getting-started/console-commands.md

 Run the NPM dev script after build

-* Accept value: no
 * Default: `false`

 #### `--run-prod`

 Run the NPM prod script after build

-* Accept value: no
 * Default: `false`

 #### `--run-prettier`

 Format the output using NPM Prettier

-* Accept value: no
 * Default: `false`

 #### `--pretty-urls`

 Should links in output use pretty URLs?

-* Accept value: no
 * Default: `false`

 #### `--no-api`

 Disable API calls, for example, Torchlight

-* Accept value: no
 * Default: `false`

 `rebuild`